 (iii) Class Reptilia: It includes reptiles such as lizards, snakes, turtles, etc. They usually creep or crawl on land.
 The body of a reptile is covered with dry and cornified skin to prevent water loss.
 They lay eggs on land.

 (iv) Class Aves: It includes all birds such as sparrow, pigeon, crow, etc. Most of them have feathers.
 Their forelimbs are modified into wings for flight, while hind limbs are modified for walking and clasping.
 They lay eggs.

-(v) Class Mammalia: It includes a variety of animals which have milk producing glands to nourish their young ones.
-Some lay eggs and some give birth to young ones.
-Their skin has hair as well as sweat glands to regulate their body temperature.
+(v) Class Mammalia: It includes various animals that have milk-producing glands to nourish their young ones.
+Some lay eggs, and some give birth to young ones.
+In addition, their skin has hair as well as sweat glands to regulate their body temperature.